lucymccanna/Pewlett-Hackard-Analysis/README.md

       * 1,090 Assistant Engineers
       * 2 Managers
   * There are 1,549 employees born in 1965 that are eligible for the Mentorship Program
-  * The total count of each title eligible for the Mentorship Program
+  * Count of each title eligible for the Mentorship Program:
       * 421 Staff
       * 398 Senior Engineers
       * 306 Engineers